 Kayda

-Kayda is a composition that we can improvise in a taal cycle, it literally means rule or something bound in a limit.
+Kayda means a rule or something bound to a limit or conditions.
+It is a composition that we can improvise in a taal cycle and it is designed according to the cycle.
 It must have khali and bhari components.
-Mostly, it is composed symmetrical to the taal cycle but sometimes it takes a different approach.
+Mostly, it is composed symmetrical to the taal cycle but sometimes takes a different approach.
+Kayda is firstly introduced by Delhi Gharana and then after it is adopted and developed by other Gharanas as well.
 It is also mentioned as Qaida.
 Kayda is an essential component in tabla.
 It is a well-structured composition of tabla Phrases and syllables.
-As we know, we have our own language in tabla that we form with the help of tabla syllables like – Ta, Tin, tu, Kat, etc. Generally, it starts with a bass phrase like “Dha, Dhin” and it ends with a resonating sound as well.
+As we know, we have our language in tabla that we form with the help of tabla syllables like - Ta, Tin, tu, Kat, etc. Generally, Kaida starts with a bass phrase like "Dha, Dhin" and ends with a resonating sound, "Dhina, Dhinagina" etc.

-It’s not a single composition it is a set of Kayda main theme, variations, or paltas and tihai or Chakradhar tihai.
-So this group all together from a Kayda.
-They can be a variety of types like in Teamthal we can create kaydas in 4-4, 8-8, and 3-2-3-like patterns.
-Also in variations we have variety, which we discuss in the upcoming Para with the Chakradar tihai at the end, we also have a variety of forms that we can use with the Qaida.
+It's not a single composition it is a set of Kayda's main theme, variations, or paltas and a tihai or a Chakradhar tihai.
+So this group all together forms a Kayda.
+They can be various types like in Tean Taal we can create kaydas in 4-4, 8-8, and 3-2-3-like patterns.
+Also in variations we have variety, which we discuss in the upcoming Para with the Chakradar tihai at the end, we have a variety of forms that we can use with the Qaida.
 (Very soon we will upload that chapter in detail separately right here to show the different types of chakradars which you can use with the Kaida.

 Kayda – Teen Taal

-The kaida is the most commonly used composition as it showcases a variety of phrases, layas and also entertained the listeners as well as during a solo performance or accompany.
-This composition has multiple rules, or guidelines to follow while improvising.
+The kaida is the most commonly used composition as it showcases a variety of phrases, and layas and also entertains the listeners as well as during a solo performance or accompany.
+This composition has multiple rules, or instructions to follow while improvising.
 It is also mentioned as Kaida or Qaida.

-• It is played in vilambit or madhya laya.
+- It is usually performed in vilambit or madhya laya.
 Certain compositions may be played faster than others depending on the bols and flow of the composition.

-• Kaydas follow the khaali-bhari arrangement of taal, but in some cases, It can follow a different division as well (refer to the example given below).
+- Kaydas follow the khaali-bhari arrangement of taal, but in some cases, It can follow a different division pattern as well (refer to the example given below).

-• The very first variation should be Dohera.
-Noone is allowed to shift this variety of variation or palta two any other sequence.
+- The very first variation should be Dohera.
+No one is allowed to shift this variety of variation or palta to any other sequence (In some cases it is hard to create exact dohera).
 It should be played in the first position after Qaida main theme.

 Structure of Kayda, Palta, Sampoorna Palta, Tihai, Chakardar Tihai: